 75% form factor, ISANSI physical layout, Spanish (Latin America) national layout.

 75% form factor, ISANSI physical layout, German national layout.

 Note the hybrid bottom row in the first diagram, common in 75% keyboards.
 Note, too, how in the second diagram the top and bottom rows follow the style of Vortex keyboards.
 Same form factor, different physical layouts, different logical layouts... and not just for the differing languages.

 So why is it a misnomer?
 Despite what may appear to be the case, given all of the above, a national layout doesn’t actually need to be designed specifically for either the ANSI, ISO, ANSISO or ISANSI physical layout variants; there are several logical layouts that are, indeed, designed well enough to be used with any of those four.

 Of course not!

-The three described layers of what a “keyboard layout” is are heavily interrelated: the needs of one influence the others and back.
-For example, that rightmost 4×5U key block in a full-size keyboard (that this document doesn’t describe as a “numeric keypad” until reaching the logical layout section) was thought up practically from the get-go as nothing other than a... numeric keypad (okay, a mixed numeric/navigation keypad, but let’s not get into that now).
-The fact that the common numeric keypad has double-sized keys for the number zero, the plus sign and Enter is because those were the places where the number zero, the plus sign and the Enter command were located at in the first place, and their estimated higher usage made it worth to enlarge the respective keys.
+The three described layers of what a “keyboard layout” is are heavily interrelated: the features of one influence the others and back.
+For example, that rightmost 4×5U key block in a full-size keyboard (that this document doesn’t describe as a “numeric keypad” until reaching the logical layout section) was thought up practically from the get-go as nothing other than a... numeric keypad (which later was overloaded to be a mixed numeric/navigation keypad, but let’s not get into that).
+The fact that the common numeric keypad’s 0, + and Enter keys are double-sized is because those were the places where the number zero, the plus sign and the Enter command were located at in the first place, and their estimated higher usage made it worth to enlarge the respective keys.